cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: How to apply systems engineering principles to an open ventilator sample product?
+> RT [Obeo](https://www.obeosoft.com/): How to apply systems engineering principles to an open ventilator sample product?
 > Discover it with this masterclass video by…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Fri Jun 05 11:25:44 +0000 2020](https://twitter.com/bruncedric/status/1268866590398955520)